JLisaW/what-should-I-eat-API/README.md

 Technologies Used

-* Rails
-* Ruby
+* Ruby on Rails

 Process

 I started creating this app by creating user stories to help me determine the user experience I wanted.
-I built the backend using Rails which helped me determine the relationships between I started by building the backend to help me determine the API single resource relationships.
-I tested the CURL scrips to make sure my functions were running properly on Rails.
-Then I started creating the front-end functionality using Javascript, Bootstrap, HTML, Handlebars.
+I built the back-end using Rails which helped me determine the relationships.
+I started by building the backend to help me determine the API single resource relationships.
+I tested the CURL scripts to make sure my functions were running properly on Rails.
+Then I started creating the front-end functionality using Javascript, Bootstrap, HTML, Handlebars, and jQuery.
 I created a basic HTML/CSS for a visual of what I wanted the app to entail and test the functionalities I was going to create.
 Finally I styled the application with CSS.

 Unsolved Problems/Major Hurdles

 The purpose of this application is help users decide what he/she should eat to improve his/her mood.
-There is a generic moods and food list.
 The user would be able to create custom moods and foods they associate with the particular mood.
 One unsolved problem I had is that I did not set my table to include a food ID which is why I could not "add food item" functionality.